MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

 1. In Azure AI Foundry's Playgrounds page, select **Try the Chat playground**.
 The Chat playground is a user interface that enables you to try out building a chat application with different generative AI models.

 1. In order to use Chat playground, you need to associate it with a deployed model.
-In the Chat playground, select **Create a deployment**.
-Search for and select **gpt-4**.
+In the Chat playground, you should see **gpt-4o** selected.

-1. In the *Deploy model* window, keep the default naming and selection and select **Deploy**.
-It may take a moment for the model to deploy.
-You can check on the status of your deployment by selecting *Models and endpoints* in left-hand menu under *My assets*.
 1. In the chat playground, you can use your deployed model when it appears in the *Deployment* selection menu.
-Make sure the model you deployed is selected.
 Importantly, you need to select **Apply changes** after you make any changes to the *Setup*.

 1. Consider the following ways you can improve responses from a generative AI assistant:
     - Start with a specific goal for what you want the assistant to do